nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Acceptable values:**
 - `GROUP_NAME` must be alphanumeric.
 - `MEETING_TIME` must be a time slot within a weekly schedule.
+- `MEETING_TIME` must not be a time slot already added to the group.

 **Example(s):**
 - `addmeeting g/CS2100  t/mon 1400 - mon 1600`
   This adds a meeting for your group CS2100.

 Insert Image
-  Free time added to: 2100
+  Free time added to: CS2100

 **Potential error(s):**